 Shindy's Inn is a unique Australian hotel in Louth NSW, situated on the banks of the Darling River.
 In the great tradition of Australian Outback pubs it's a wonderful place to spend some time - with terrific meals, good company, the best potato chips for a hundred kilometres and plenty of much-needed cold beer!
-And your hosts, Cath and Dave Marett, will make you feel at home.
+And your host, Kathy Barnes, will make you feel at home.

 Come and view our collection of local memorabillia and photos in the Dining Room and Bar.
 Kick back and relax on the Shindy lawns overlooking the Darling River, and visit the Mary Matthews monument at sunset and watch the granite cross glow.
 And if you're around at particular times of the year you can help us celebrate our local events.

 Louth also has an active Fishing Club and we're the only town on the Darling that releases native fingerlings.
 Join us for our regular fishing challenges and 'Carp Busters'.